Already competing in competitive obedience?

 Yulia Titovets © / The Kennel Club

-Competing in obedience is fun for both you and your dog.
+Competing in competitive obedience is fun for both you and your dog.
 Shows are held all over the country, giving you the opportunity to compete regularly and meet like-minded people.

 When competing at an event licensed by The Kennel Club, competitors should ensure that their dog is registered correctly and have a good understanding of the Obedience G Regulations booklet (regulation amendments as of 1 January can be found in the back of this booklet).